joysn/recursion-dynamic-programing/README.md

 ways_top_bottom - Given matrix, find # of ways to move from top left to bottom right corner

 ways_to_xy - Given matrix, find # of ways to move from top left to xy coordinates

+ways_to_xy_block - Given a matrix, find no of ways to reach from 0,0 to x,y with some nodes blocked